 Leadership Laboratory (AF – 100 – 400 levels) students take a one-credit leadership laboratory each fall and spring semester.

 Summer Field Training (summer prior to starting Professional Officer Courses).
-Air Force ROTC cadets who compete well and are selected will attend a four week Field Training Unit during the summer at Maxwell AFB, AL. This is accomplished prior to starting the AS 300 curriculum, generally between the sophomore and junior years.
+Air Force ROTC cadets who compete well and are selected will attend a two-week Field Training Unit during the summer at Maxwell AFB, AL. This is accomplished prior to starting the AS 300 curriculum, generally between the sophomore and junior years.
 At field training, cadets receive junior officer training, survival training, weapons familiarization, physical training and familiarization with the organization and function of an Air Force base.

 Complete all Elon University Graduation requirements, and: